Chapter 2 About Word and PowerPoint documents

 2.1.3 Styles

-In Microsoft Word, styles are a feature that allows to apply formatting to text, paragraphs, headings, and other elements in your document.
+In Microsoft Word, styles allow you to apply formatting to text, paragraphs, headings, and other elements in your document.
 Styles define the appearance of various elements and provide a quick and efficient way to apply consistent formatting throughout your document.

 When you apply a style to a portion of text or a paragraph, it automatically applies a predefined set of formatting attributes to that text or paragraph.
 These attributes can include font, font size, color, indentation, line spacing, alignment, and more.
 By using styles, you can easily change the formatting of an entire document by modifying the style definition.